 They were pioneers of the New Zealand wine industry, their business built from the ground up by Maté Brajkovich and his family, immigrants from Dalmatia on the Croatian coast who had arrived in New Zealand in 1938.
 Through hard work in New Zealand’s gum fields, the estate was established with the enterprising purchase in 1944 of a small farm and vineyard not far from Auckland.

 In the years that followed the family tended grapes and other crops, and steadily built a reputation for their wines.
-By the end of the 1970s the brave decision was taken to plant the then new to the island and relatively untried varieties chardonnay and pinot noir, together with some sauvignon blanc, merlot and cabernet franc.
+By the end of the 1970s the brave decision was taken to plant the then new to the island and relatively untried varieties chardonnay and pinot noir, together with some sauvignon blanc and merlot.

 In 1982 Maté’s son Michael (who was to become New Zealand’s first Master of Wine) took up the reins and was joined by his brothers Milan and Paul, all of whom had grown up on the estate.
 They have transformed the business.

 Improvements in viticultural techniques, from drainage to trellising, resulted in better fruit and throughout the 1980s the focus was on quality, with a particular emphasis on the chardonnay wines made in a European tradition of elegance and refinement that have earned such acclaim over the years.
 That focus has never wavered.